Vontae Davis

-Vontae Ottis Davis (May 27, 1988 – April 1, 2024) was an American professional football cornerback who played in the National Football League (NFL) for 10 seasons.
+Vontae Ottis Davis (May 27, 1988 – April 1, 2024) was an American professional football player who was a cornerback in the National Football League (NFL) for 10 seasons.
 He played college football for the Illinois Fighting Illini and was selected by the Miami Dolphins in the first round of the 2009 NFL draft.
 Davis also played for the Indianapolis Colts and Buffalo Bills.
 He made two Pro Bowls in his career.

 Davis abruptly retired from the NFL in the middle of the Bills' second game of the 2018 season, removing himself from the game at halftime.

 Early life

 Davis attended Dunbar High School in Washington, D.C., where he played football and ran track.
 He played football as a cornerback and wide receiver.
 During his senior season, he recorded 38 tackles and eight interceptions and achieved many awards and honors including Washington Post first-team All-Metro, PrepStar All-American, DCIAA West first-team All-Conference and D.C.
 Gatorade Player of the Year.

 In track and field, Davis was one of the district's top sprinters.
 As a senior in 2006, he recorded personal-best times of 10.97 seconds in the 100-meter dash and 22.78 seconds in the 200-meter dash at the DCIAA East/West Championships, placing first in both events.

 Considered a three-star recruit by Rivals.com, Davis was ranked as the No. 33 cornerback prospect in the nation.